o3de/sig-graphics-audio/testing-guidance/Test-Plan_-Atom-HW-Instancing.md

 9. Defects introduced from outside of this effort
 10. Bottlenecks or disruptions related to Automation framework

+Risks are scored using a risk assessment matrix of impact and likelihood https://en.wikipedia.org/wiki/Risk_matrix

 | Risk                                                                                                                                   | Mitigation                                                                                                                                        | Detection Method                                                                                                                                                                 | Notes                          | Impact      | Likelihood | Risk Level     |
 |----------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|-------------|------------|----------------|
 | Splitting implementation may mean that we don't see full scope of impact to other platforms and performance                            | Consider disabling HW instancing on platforms not specifically profiled or tested                                                                 | hard to detect what we don't look for                                                                                                                                            | Phase 1 initial implementation |             |            |                |